-The consequence of ischemia.
+Consequence of ischemia.
 Adverse consequences of ischemia.
-By origin
+By source of appearance

-Ischemia is a pathological condition that occurs with a sharp weakening of blood circulation in a certain part of the organ, or in the entire organ.
-Pathology develops due to a decrease in blood flow.
-Deficiency of blood circulation becomes the cause of metabolic disorders, and also leads to disruption of the functioning of certain organs.
+Ischemia is a pathological condition that occurs when there is a sharp weakening of blood circulation in a certain area of an organ, or in the entire organ.
+Pathology develops due to decreased blood flow.
+A lack of blood circulation causes metabolic disorders and also leads to disruption of the functioning of certain organs.
 It is worth noting that all tissues and organs in the human body have different sensitivity to lack of blood supply.
 Less susceptible are cartilage and bone structures.
-More vulnerable are the brain, heart.
+More vulnerable are the brain and heart.

 Etiology